 Heatstroke Prevention for Babies

 - Avoid heatstroke-related injury and death by never leaving your child alone in a car, not even for a minute.
-And make sure to keep your car locked when you’re not in it so kids don’t get in on their own
+Always lock your doors and trunks – even in your driveway.
+And keep your keys and key fobs out of the reach of kids.

 - Take action.
 If you see a child alone in a car, call 911.
 Emergency personnel want you to call.
 They are trained to respond to these situations.
 One call could save a life.

 It’s important for all parents to know how to protect babies from heatstroke.
 Here are some additional tips to help you out.